 Happy mum, happy baby.
 Treat yourself to wonderful products and pleasing moments, week after week.

 4 min read

 Week 4 – Your test was positive!
 Congratulations!
 The first thing to realize is that you now must start looking after yourself well.
 Enjoy this opportunity!
 Buy yourself a supportive bra of good quality straight away.
 Your breasts will feel sore before you know it.
 A trick to keep your breasts comfortable is to wear a bra also at night time.

 Week 6 – You may feel peckish a lot of the time and you should start eating snacks to keep your blood sugar up.
 The hormones will soften your gums and food will get stuck between your teeth more easily.
-Be meticulous when cleaning your teeth, floss regularly, and also use fluoride rinse – to keep that irresistible smile.
+Be meticulous when cleaning your teeth, floss regularly and also use fluoride rinse – to keep that irresistible smile.

 Week 8 – Your hair and skin may feel a bit oily.
 This is caused by estrogen stimulating the production of sebum.
 Do you feel scruffy?
-Be sure to treat yourself to a better-quality shower gel, shampoo, and conditioner.
+Be sure to treat yourself to a better-quality shower gel, shampoo and conditioner.
 Your body will have regained its balance in a couple of weeks and your hair will once again have its natural shine.

-Week 11 – The hormones affect the production of melanin, the skin’s color pigments.
+Week 11 – The hormones affect the production of melanin, the skin’s colour pigments.
 Birthmarks, freckles, and skin marks may temporarily darken.
 Use creams and foundations with UV protection.
 Be careful to always use lotions with a high sun protection factor when you are outdoors.

 Week 13 – Pressure on the urine bladder eases (temporarily).
 If you have suffered from morning sickness, this is now likely to pass.
 The risk of miscarriage is now dropping significantly.
 Celebrate this by booking a wonderful facial treatment.